 Thinking of remodeling your home?
 Converting that Garage into a Game Room or adding a Guest House?
 I have been fortunate to have led the design effort for private clients on more than 100 remodeling projects since 1999.
 One of my very first projects was a Pool House for a client located in the Zilker Park neighborhood.

-We have extensive experience guiding clients through the design process and submitting the application for the residential permit.
-Also, we can help clients better understand the site development and construction budget constraints - before investing too much time into a project that may or may not be feasible.
+As an Architect and Interior Designer, I have extensive experience guiding clients through the design process and assisting them with applying for the construction permits.
+I can also help clients better understand the site development and construction budget constraints, before wasting time with a scope of work that may or may not be feasible.

-I believe what we bring to the table are creative ideas.
-We make it our passion to stay on top of the latest trends, coolest gadgets, and product improvements.
-All of this knowledge helps us, help you better design your home for today’s living.
+I believe what we bring to the table are design ideas and creative solutions to building problems.
+It is my passion to stay on top of the latest design trends, coolest gadgets, and building product improvements.
+All of this knowledge enables me, help you better design your home for today’s living.

 Upscale Master Bath Spa